-Two class parties are held during the year.
+A minimum of two class parties are held during the year.
 These parties will be in December and February.
 If for any reason you object to your child participating in these parties please contact the teacher.

 Classes may have additional parties to celebrate goals accomplished and special rewards.
 These do not always coincide with the times and dates of traditional parties of the past.